 Sell Your Crafts and Homemade Art

-Craftsy is a handy site for people who want to sell their crafts and craft patterns.
-If you love to make quilts, knit, or sew, you can use this platform to sell your goods to those who will appreciate the unique, handcrafted quality.
+Craftsy is a handy site for people who want to sell their crafts and craft patterns online.
+If you love to make quilts, knit or sew, you can use this platform to sell your goods to those who will appreciate the unique, handcrafted quality.

 Craftsy uses PayPal to issue payments to your account.

-It costs about $0.20 to post a listing and when someone makes a purchase, Etsy charges another 3.5 percent transaction.
-This does not include shipping costs.
+It costs about $0.20 to post a listing, and when someone makes a purchase, Etsy charges another 3.5 percent transaction.
+Note that this fee does not include shipping costs.

-ArtFire allows you to sell crafts, craft supplies, and vintage items.
-You can open an a virtual store to sell your items for a monthly fee that starts at just $4.95 a month plus a $0.23 per-item listing fee.
+ArtFire allows you to sell crafts, craft supplies and vintage items.
+You can open a virtual store to sell your items for a monthly fee that starts at just $4.95 a month plus a $0.23 per-item listing fee.

 Remember when it was cool to have a wall full of DVDs and CDs?
 We all know what happened to that trend.

 Decluttr was created to address your unwanted DVDs, CDs, games and old phones.
-Decluttr doesn’t take laptops.
+To be clear, Decluttr doesn’t take laptops.

 All you need to do is scan the barcode and find the item on the site.
-Shipping is free for the buyer.
+And shipping is free for the buyer.